Learn how to securely manage and inject sensitive data into your Terraform configurations using environment variables.

 Understand the Basics: Environment variables offer a way to inject values into your Terraform configurations without hardcoding them.

-Naming Convention: Terraform expects environment variables to follow a specific pattern: TF_VAR_<variable_name>
+Naming Convention: Terraform expects environment variables to follow a specific pattern: TF_VAR_<variable_name>.
+For instance, to set a variable named "location", you'd use TF_VAR_location.

 Setting Environment Variables: